LeastAuthority/magic-crystal/protocol.md

 - each has a 1-byte ID
 - each contains the symmetric-encrypted Application Data [*]
 - each contains a Shamir Secret Sharing portion of the key for the above
-- if we have fewer than 256 Custodians then, Shards are randomly selected.
+- if we have fewer than 256 Custodians then Shards are randomly selected.
 Each Shard is stored locally and associated with one of the petnames for this session.

 [*] Note that **this** symmetric-encryption is different from any application encryption choices and is part of the Shamir Secret Sharing method (which only encrypts up to 64 bytes in the Dark Crystal specification)